-(1) The owner shall be responsible for the elimination or isolation with the proper installation of an approved backflow preventer, commensurate with the degree of hazard, for all cross-connections on his premises.
-The owner shall have the responsibilities as contained in New Hampshire Code of Administrative Rules, Part Ws 364.04 or subsequent rule.

-(2) The owner, after being informed by a letter from the Hillsborough Water & Sewer Commission, shall, at his/her expense, install, maintain and have tested any backflow preventer as herein required on his/her premises.
-The backflow preventer shall be located at the water service entrance except in cases where the supplier requires the device to be located elsewhere.

-(3) The owner shall correct any deficiency of a backflow preventer which is revealed by inspection or testing.
-This shall include the replacement of parts or the replacement of the backflow preventer, if deemed necessary by the Hillsborough Water & Sewer Commission.

-(4) The owner shall inform the Hillsborough Water & Sewer Commission of any proposed or modified cross-connections and also existing cross-connections of which the owner is aware but which have not been found by the Hillsborough Water & Sewer Commission.

-(5) The owner shall not install a bypass around any backflow preventer unless there is a backflow preventer of the same type on the bypass.
-Owners who cannot shut down operations for inspecting of the device(s) must supply additional devices necessary to allow inspecting to take place.

-(6) The owner shall install backflow preventers in a manner and location approved by the Hillsborough Water & Sewer Commission.

-(7) The owner shall only install approved backflow preventers from a list adopted by the Hillsborough Water & Sewer Commission and NHDES.

-(8) Any owner having a private well or other private water source must:

-(a) Have a permit if the well or source is cross-connected to the Hillsborough Public Water System's system.
-Permission to cross-connect may be denied by the Hillsborough Public Water System.

-(b) The owner may be required to install a backflow preventer at the service entrance if a private water source is maintained, even if it is not cross-connected to the Hillsborough Water & Sewer Commission's system.
+- The owner shall be responsible for the elimination or isolation with the proper installation of an approved backflow preventer commensurate with the degree of hazard, for all cross-connections on his premises.
+The Owner shall have the responsibilities as contained in New Hampshire Code of Administrative Rules, part WS 364.04 or subsequent rule. - 2.
+The Owner, after being informed by a letter from the Hillsborough Water & Sewer Commission, shall at his/her expense install, maintain and have tested, any backflow preventer as herein required on his/her premises.
+The backflow preventer shall be located at the water service entrance except in cases where the supplier requires the device to be located elsewhere. - 3.
+The owner shall correct any deficiency of a backflow preventer which is revealed by inspection or testing.
+This shall include the replacement of parts or the replacement of the backflow preventer, if deemed necessary by the Hillsborough Water & Sewer Commission. - 4.
+The owner shall inform the Hillsborough Water & Sewer Commission of any proposed or modified cross-connections and also existing cross-connections of which the owner is aware but has not been found by the Hillsborough Water & Sewer Commission. - 5.
+The owner shall not install a by-pass around any backflow preventer unless there is a backflow preventer of the same type on the by-pass.
+Owners who cannot shut down operations for inspecting of the device(s) must supply additional devices necessary to allow inspecting to take place. - 6.
+The owner shall install backflow preventers in a manner and location approved by the Hillsborough Water & Sewer Commission. - 7.
+The owner shall only install approved backflow preventers from a list adopted by the Hillsborough Water & Sewer Commission and NHDES. - 8.
+Any owner having a private well or other private water source must: - a.
+Have a permit if the well or source is cross-connected to the Hillsborough Public Water System's system.
+Permission to cross-connect may be denied by the Hillsborough Public Water System. - b.
+The owner may be required to install a backflow preventer at the service entrance if a private water source is maintained, even if it is not cross-connected to the Hillsborough Water & Sewer Commission's system.

-(9) The owner shall be responsible for the payment of all fees for permits, annual or semiannual device inspections, retesting in the case that the device fails to operate correctly, and reinspections for noncompliance with the Hillsborough Water & Sewer Commission or NHDES requirements.
+9. The owner shall be responsible for the payment of all fees for permits, annual or semi-annual device inspections, re-testing in the case that the device fails to operate correctly, and re-inspections for non-compliance with the Hillsborough Water & Sewer Commission or NHDES requirements.